Bonifase/PYthon-BEyond-BAsics/README.md

 The Python Beyond Basics course is available in PluralSight under paid subscription.

-To Download free videos of this course, get the links follow HERE.
+Download complete videos of this course for free, to get the links follow [HERE](https://linkedin.com/in/bonifase-orwa).